wp-plugins/contact-form-with-shortcode/readme.txt

 * Choose <strong>Theme</strong> for your newsletter. <strong>Downloadable</strong> themes are available to download for Newsletter Templates.
 * Send bulk Emails to the subscribers.

+= Contact Form With Shortcode DB =

+This addon allows you to store contact form data to database.
+You can get it from <a href="http://www.aviplugins.com/contact-form-with-shortcode-db/">here</a> in <strong>USD 1.50</strong>

+* Store Contact Form data to database.
+* View stored data in admin panel.
+* Export data in XLS format.

 > Checkout other plugins <a href="http://aviplugins.com/wp-register-profile-pro/">WP Register Profile</a>, <a href="http://aviplugins.com/custom-post-type-attachment-pro/">Post Type Attachment</a>, <a href="http://aviplugins.com/contact-form-with-shortcode-pro/">Newsletter Subscription</a>, <a href="http://aviplugins.com/wp-support-pro/">WP Support (PRO)</a>.

 == Installation ==